OlgaShilenkova/tweeter-copy/README.md

 Here is my version of Tweeter - simple, single-page Twitter clone.

-A simple single-page AJAX based Twitter clone that uses JQuery, HTML5 and CSS along with some dependencies.
+Single-page AJAX based Twitter clone that uses JQuery, HTML5 and CSS along with some dependencies.

 ## Screenshots